Several times a month, typically on a Thursday evening or a Saturday afternoon, Dharma Rain Zen Center offers introductory workshops on Zen practice.

 Recitation of the Avatamsaka Sutra

-Aug 11 @ 11:45 am – 12:15 pm
+Nov 3 @ 11:45 am – 12:15 pm

-We will chant aloud as a group for approximately 30 minutes each week.
+We chant aloud as a group for approximately 30 minutes each week.
 No registration required; please attend as you are interested or able.
+We meet in the library on Sundays after the dharma talk.

 According to Thomas Cleary, this sutra “is perhaps the richest and most grandiose of all Buddhist sutras, held in high esteem by all schools of Buddhism that are concerned with universal liberation.
 Its incredible wealth of sensory imagery staggers the imagination and exercised an almost mesmeric effect on the mind as it conveys a wide range of teachings through its complex structure, colorful symbolism, and its mnemonic concentration formulae.”